 - Top 3 large capacity carry-on suitcases

-Obviously, I know what I consider to be the best luggage brands.
-If I had to pick my top three, it would be Victorinox (pictured), Briggs and Riley, and Ogio.
+In my 10+ years on the road I’ve used four brands, and I can recommend them all without reserve: Ogio, Victorinox, Eagle Creek, and Travelpro.
+In addition, Briggs and Riley is consistently toward the top of any favorite luggage list.
 However, I was very interested in what my readers had to say.
 So I asked what their favorite carry-on luggage brand was and why.
 Below you’ll find a list of common luggage brands, and beneath that are their responses from the original post.

 Common luggage brands